-Forget the store-bought crust and give making your own a go!
+Forget store-bought pie crust and use this recipe to give making your own a go!
 (Photo courtesy of MissHomemade.com)

 By: Miss Homemade

-This homemade pie crust recipe can be used for any pie, quiche, pasty and anything else you can think of.
-The best I've tasted has to be Ina Garten's recipe from the Food Network.
-You'll agree after the first bite.
+This homemade pie crust recipe makes two 9-inch pie crusts and can be used for any pie, quiche, pastry or anything else you can think of.

 - 3 cups flour

 - ¼ to ½ cup ice cold water

 1. Mix shortening, butter, flour and salt together with a fork or pastry blender until very crumbly.
 You can also use a food processor.
 Add as much water as needed to hold together, then mix lightly with a fork.

 2. Roll gently on a floured pastry cloth to about an inch larger than pie plate.
 Fold carefully in half, lift to pie plate; unfold.
 Press into pan.

 3. For a single-crust pie, trim with a small knife to about 1/2 inch beyond rim.
 Fold up and pinch so edge of pie is raised from rim.